Holiday without a car

 The nearest train station is Dumfries.
 From here it is sometimes possible to get a taxi from the station forecourt (£20-£25 2014 prices), however to be safe it is best to pre-book a taxi.
 For taxis based in Dumfries try Maxis taxis on 01387 255050 or Barnhill Cabs on 01387 247341 (if you have dogs with you check you are getting a taxi that will take them).
 For taxis based in Dalbeattie try Dowden’s on 01556 611098 (office hours) Mobile:07775 828 893 or 07979 811 315 (wont take dogs) or Turnups on 07876 573 321.
 NB the Dalbeattie taxis tend to be run by one person, so it is advisable to book ahead of time or they may be busy.

 If you want to holiday without a car we suggest you get an initial grocery order delivered [Tesco will deliver grocery orders over £40 for a minimum charge – we are not currently aware of other shops that will do this].
-This order can then be topped up from the village shop in Palnackie which is walking distance (0.7 miles) and sells basics.
+This order can then be topped up from the community run village shop in Palnackie which is walking distance (0.7 miles) and sells a range of foods.
 Alternatively you can get the 505 bus to Dalbeattie (flag down the bus outside the gates of Kirkennan).
-Bus times can be found here, the bus will pass Kirkennan shortly after leaving Palnackie.
+The bus will pass Kirkennan shortly after leaving Palnackie.

 Activities without a car